hetida/hetida-designer/docs/structuring_exceptions.md

 }
 ```

+## Not using the predefined classes
-To develop the component code independently of the hetdesrun library, exceptions must be defined locally in the component code.
+To develop the component code independently of the hetdesrun library, exceptions that are handled similarly can be defined locally in the component code as follows.

-This exception must of course enable initialization with a message and an error code.
+First, such an exception must of course enable initialization with a message and an error code (and possibly input_names).

 ```python
 class SeriesTypeException(Exception):